 Spear fishing is a very precise form of phishing, where attackers work hard to include personal details such as the names of colleagues, past purchases, and contact information.
 By doing so, these emails try to establish a personal connection with the recipient.
 They tend to be associated with social networks like LinkedIn, where users regularly receive unsolicited (but legitimate) emails from recruiters.

 Pharming is one of the most devious kinds of phishing attack.
 In these attacks, phishers actually “poison” the DNS server of a website and redirect users to the site of their choice.
-So the links in phishing emails can seem totally accurate, but users can still be sent to dangerous sites.
+So the links in phishing emails can seem totally accurate, but they can still send users to dangerous sites.
 This makes it very important to take care when clicking any email links.

-The classic answer to the question what is phishing attack, simple phishing emails are just generic appeals to take a particular action.
+The classic answer to the question of what is a phishing attack, simple phishing emails are just generic appeals to take a particular action.
 In the past, they may have told stories about long-lost relatives in distant countries, and sudden inheritances.
 Nowadays, those stories have less power, and other narratives are employed.
-So always be sceptical about people contacting you out of the blue.
+So always be skeptical about people contacting you out of the blue.

 Whaling is a specific form of phishing which plays on the way businesses are structured.
 In these attacks, phishers target people high up in corporate hierarchies, probably hoping that they don’t have the security savvy of those lower down the food chain.
 So anyone in a position of authority should tighten up their anti-phishing knowledge.

 With the rise of cloud-based apps like Google Docs and Dropbox, new forms of phishing email have emerged, expanding the answer to the question how does phishing work.
-In these scams, users of cloud-based services can be directed to completely fake versions of the apps they rely on.
+In these scams, phishers direct users of cloud-based services to completely fake versions of the apps they rely on.
 So if you use these apps, 2-step verification is advisable.

 These are the most common types of phishing, but there are probably hundreds of sub-varieties.
 In all cases, they try to make their emails seem as persuasive as possible, but very few phishers are totally successful.